 Cell repair and antibacterial properties

 Hemp seed oil assists with cell repair.
 It helps to heal damaged skin and is an excellent emollient for dry skin.
-The oil has natural antibacterial qualities as well!
+The oil may have natural antibacterial qualities as well.

 Considering its many benefits, including being safe for humans and the environment, hemp seed oil seems to be the perfect fit for outdoor activities while enjoying the sun.